Overview

 Register Your Interest

-"TCD was one of the few schools with a focus on both Mathematics and HPC, a perfect ground for developing my HPC & Maths skills.
-Also I was the recipient of the prestigious Government of Ireland Scholarship, which made Dublin and Ireland more compelling.
-The M.Sc. program helped me establish a foundation for common techniques and algorithms used in Computational Science.
-It provided me with an educational platform for solving large scale problems on large HPC clusters.
-Secondly, during my M.Sc. program, I got familiar with educational, professional and cultural systems in Europe, which has helped me establish myself in the European HPC community.
-Currently, I work as a Developer Technology with NVIDIA Switzerland."
+Trinity was one of the few schools with a focus on both Mathematics and high-performance computing, a perfect ground for developing my skills.
+I was also the recipient of the prestigious Government of Ireland Scholarship, which made Dublin and Ireland more compelling.
+The programme helped me establish a foundation for common techniques and algorithms used in Computational Science.
+It provided me with an platform for solving problems in high-performance computing on a large scale.
+Secondly, during my programme, I got familiar with educational, professional and cultural systems in Europe, which has helped me establish myself in the professional community.

 Graduate